pakkONE/Portfolio-Project-4/.github/ISSUE_TEMPLATE/user-story---title-.md

 ---
-name: 'USER STORY: <title>'
+name: 'User Story'
 about: This is our default user story template
-title: ''
+title: 'USER STORY: <title>'
 labels: ''
 assignees: ''